 Brazil's insertion in the global market as one of the most competitive players in the production of staple foods, fuels, and fibers presents it with the challenge of remaining competitive in the area while exploring the possibility of increasing participation in the international market with technologies for tropical agriculture.

 Embrapa's technologies have also found their place in other countries.
 Embrapa already does business abroad, including with direct sales of products and seeds and the licensing of seed production.
 Moreover, since it is a Brazilian public company in line with governmental policy, Embrapa also supports Brazilian companies that operate abroad, in specific cases based on government agreements.
-Embrapa's Secretariat for Business is responsible for the area.
+Embrapa's Secretariat of Innovation and Business is responsible for the area.

 Our international business goals include: